dwgoon/nezzle/examples/gallery.md

           net.add_label(label)
       # end of for

-      write_network(net, "2nnfl.json")  # Not appending the new network to the navigation
+      # Not appending the new network to the navigation.
+      # You should use *.json to save the graphics information.
+      write_network(net, "2nnfl.json")

   ```